fbpx

 I have more questions.
 How can I get them answered?

-Buddhability is a real community, where Buddhists gather (now virtually) in their local neighborhoods.
+Buddhability is a real community, where Buddhists gather in their local neighborhoods.
 It’s a space with no formality or judgment.
 We share stories of applying Buddhist teachings to our real lives and discuss Buddhist concepts.
 It’s also a place where you can ask questions, share your impressions or just simply listen and soak it in.
 It’s completely up to you.

 If you’d like to check out a local Buddhist meeting and ask more questions, just email us!
-And we’ll let you know about virtual gatherings in your area.
+And we’ll let you know about gatherings in your area.

 Explore more Practice